Last Updated on March 9, 2025

 Ring of Kerry: 100 miles / approximately 5-6 hours

-The city’s many pubs are filled with both locals and tourists who come for helpings of traditional Irish food, ale, music, and craic (Gaelic for a “good time”).
+The city’s many pubs are filled with locals and tourists who come for helpings of traditional Irish food, ale, music, and craic (Gaelic for a “good time”).
 In fact, you can walk down just about any street in Killarney, and you’ll find ample pubs and restaurants catering to both locals and visitors.

 But despite its postcard-perfect appeal, the two reasons most travelers come to Killarney lie outside the town.
-The first is spectacular Killarney National Park; the second, the enthralling drive about the Ring of Kerry, a 100+ mile road around the Iveragh Peninsula jutting out into the Atlantic west of town.
+The first is spectacular Killarney National Park; the second is the enthralling drive about the Ring of Kerry, a 100+ mile road around the Iveragh Peninsula jutting out into the Atlantic west of town.

 Drive Counterclockwise